 Thankfully, gaining access to the Elder Melder and the Melding Pot is pretty easy.
 You gain access to the Melding Pot by the time you’re finished exploring the Coral Highlands.
 Just play through your main assignments!

 However, it still takes a bit of time to unlock everything the Elder Melder has to offer.
 You unlock new items as you advance the main story and fight more monsters.
-The features eventually fill out once you defeat most of the new monsters that came out post-release, as free updates (e.g. Deviljho).
-Finally, finishing some tempered investigations and obtaining a Streamstone will unlock the First Wyverian Ritual.
+The features eventually fill out once you defeat most of the new monsters that came out post-release as free updates (e.g. Deviljho).
+Finally, finishing some tempered investigations and obtaining you first Streamstone will unlock the First Wyverian Ritual.

 What the Elder Melder Offers in Monster Hunter: World

-With the Melding Pot in hand, the Elder Melder offers a variety of skills to help you in your quest to make monster hunting more efficient.
-Most of them involve melting down excess items you don’t need to create new items you do need.
-Melting down items gets you points to get create new materials, decorations, and gear.
+With the Melding Pot underfoot, the Elder Melder offers a variety of skills to help you in your quest to make monster hunting more efficient.
+Most of them involve melting down excess items you don’t need to create new items you do.
+Melding down items gets you points to get create new materials, decorations, and gear.

-First and foremost, you can melt consumable items down to make other usable gear.
+First and foremost, you can melt items down to make other consumable gear.
 This includes things like potions and drinks.
-However, we don’t really recommend using the Elder Melder for normal items.
+However, we don’t really recommend using the Elder Melder for most normal items (there are exceptions).
 Most can be made easily with common materials, or just bought from the in-game store, so it’s not really worth sacrificing what you have when you can gather what you need.
 Otherwise there’s always the Tailraider Safari and the Botanical Research Center to bulk up on the basics!

 Creating Monster Gems with the Elder Melder